defgsus/opendtm-tiles/README.md

     zoom 18:         91 x 91         -        110 x 110
     zoom 19:         45 x 45         -         55 x 55
     zoom 20:         22 x 22         -         27 x 27

+Seems like it would be worth the trouble to go up to zoom level 17.

+TODO:

+- a gap in normal map at about 20/557441/351617, for reproject:13@3600²
+- alignment with map is not correct in the lower-right area of the OpenDTM slices